rodrigols89/studies/modules/math-codes/modules/trigonometry/README.md

 <div id="when-to-use-standard-or-inverse"></div>

-## When to use the Standard or Inverse trigonometric function?
+## When to use the "Standard" or "Inverse trigonometric" function?

  - **Standard:**
-   - We use *"standard trig"* functions when we know the angle.
+   - We use **"standard trig"** functions when we know the angle.
  - **Inverse:**
-   - We have to use the *"inverse trig"* functions when we don’t know the angle.
+   - We have to use the **"inverse trig"** functions when we don’t know the angle.